 You can invest in these ‘qualified forms’ of investment:

 - Companies engaged in the priority areas of economic activities listed under the Investment Priorities Plan (IPP) of the Board of Investments.

 - Companies engaged in services and manufacturing sectors.

-Clearly, there is no real estate, no bank bonds, or other more interesting options.
-But if you’re happy investing in businesses new or existing, then you’ll have a pretty good spread of investment assets.
+Clearly, there are no real estate, no bank bonds, and no other more interesting options, but if you’re happy investing in a business, new or existing, then that’s a pretty good spread of investment assets.